gyjbb/LC-Python26/README.md

 Congratulations!\
 This is the 26th day for leetcode python study.
 Today we will learn about the Greedy Algorithm!\
-The challenges today are about ~~need to delete later~~.
+The challenges today are about using local optimums to get the global optimum.

 ## Theory
 The greedy theory has no law.
-Later we will learn its difference with dynamic programming。
+Later we will learn its difference with dynamic programming.

 ## 455.Assign Cookies